Don’t get caught unprepared on the roads this long weekend.

 - Drive in daylight if possible

-Only drive when well rested.
-Avoid driving after a long day of work, use your headlights day and night, and especially if poor weather reduces visibility.
+Only drive when well rested and use your headlights day and night, especially if poor weather reduces visibility.

 - Slow down